Overview

 on our servers for you to access at any time through a single endpoint.

-To query for a Patient’s available Documents, you can either:
+To query for a Patient’s available data, you can either:

-Start an asynchronous Document Query to initiate a query for the Patient’s medical documents from all external sources.When this process completes, we’ll send you a
+Start an asynchronous Network Query to initiate a query for the Patient’s medical data from all available health data networks.When data from each source is ready, we’ll send you

 - On the

-Patientspage, click on the desired Patient row to be taken to their interactive medical record chart summary page. - If this is the first time viewing this Patient’s chart, Metriport will automatically retrieve the Patient’s medical documents from all external sources;
+Patientspage, click on the desired Patient row to be taken to their interactive medical record chart summary page. - If this is the first time viewing this Patient’s chart, Metriport will automatically retrieve the Patient’s medical data from all available health data networks;

 - Otherwise, you can click

-Refresh Patient Dataanytime to get the latest medical documents from external sources.
+Refresh Patient Dataanytime to get the latest medical data from external sources.

 6. Get Patient Medical Data